loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 - Job 1 - 14 min 35 s
 - Job 2 - 14 min 15 s

 It showed a valid path which was splitting tests to run in parallel.
-However, the solution to split them into multiple jobs was not feasible, since we're keeping adding more and more tests daily.
+However, the solution to split them into multiple jobs was not feasible, since we'd keep adding more and more tests daily.

 2. No migration before backend tests steps